About the Geshema Degree and the Geshema Exams

 Her long journey to becoming a Geshema was not an easy one.

-In this video interview made in October 2017 at Dolma Ling Nunnery and Institute, Geshema Tenzin Kunsel’s extraordinary determination and dedication shine through.
+In this video interview from 2017, Geshema Tenzin Kunsel’s extraordinary determination and dedication shine through.

 With gentle humor, she tells her story of overcoming many obstacles on the path to becoming a senior nun and teacher.
 In 2019, she made history again, becoming one of the first Geshemas to be hired to teach nuns.